parres-hq/whitenoise-ux/engineering/media-uploads.md

 - Users should be able to remove uploaded media files before sending them to the group.
 - Media files should be encrypted using a group secret (exporter secret), ideally using a standard nostr method of encryption.
 - Media files should be uploaded to a blossom server chosen by the user.
+- Media files should show in the chat transcript alongside any text content.
+- The app should download and locally cache images from chats.
+These images should respect the disappearing message rules we'll inplement in the future

 ## Encryption scheme